 How to Introduce BDSM to Your Partner

-November 7, 2020 5:02 am Published by Leave your thoughts
+November 7, 2020 5:02 am Published by

 Have you been thinking about introducing your partner to BDSM?
 Whatever inspired you, this can be a anxious conversation to have.
 If you two didn’t meet within the BDSM community in Salinas, CA, there’s a chance your partner might not be open to exploring.
 For many people, broaching the topic is awkward, embarrassing and scary—but it doesn’t have to be.
 Here’s a brief guide to introducing BDSM into the relationship.